Curiosity: What's Inside the Cube?: Release

-The game was submitted to Apple on 28 September 2012.
+The game was submitted to Apple's App Store on 28 September 2012.
 The game was intended to be released at 00:22 (12:22 AM) on 7 November 2012, but Apple released the game without the knowledge of 22cans early on 6 November.

 The Android version was also released on 6 November.
 On launch day the application was unable to connect to the official server for the majority of users.
 Since its launch on Google Play, reviews were polarized with about a third of users rating 5 stars and two-thirds rating 1 star.
 Reviews consistently improved since version 2, which introduced 3 new gameplay features, was released on the Android store on 7 December.

+The game was intended to be released for tablets and PCs, but by 9 November 2012 Molyneux revealed that due to the popularity of the game and the strain on 22cans' servers, the company would be unable to support a PC release without the help of a publisher.
+Curiosity was ultimately only available on mobile devices.

 Reception

-At the time of the game's release, the iOS version received "mixed" reviews according to the review aggregation website Metacritic.
+The iOS version received "mixed or average" reviews according to the review aggregation website Metacritic.

 Layers

 Each layer of the cube had a distinct look or design, usually alternating between photos and plain colours.

 Developers said the cube originally contained around 69 billion cubelets.
 As of April 2013, there were approximately 50 layers remaining, consisting of 3.6 billion cubelets.
 The last layer was removed and the cube completed on 26 May 2013.